-Footwear are made to cover our feet.
+Footwear is made to cover our feet.
 Shoes can be cheap, expensive, ugly, beautiful, functional, impractical, right or wrong.
 Footwear says so much about who you are, what you do, and where you are going.
 The difference made by a shoe can make or break you – literally!
 Keep on reading to find the why one shoe does not fit all, and which shoe will make the difference for your destination.

 Feet, what do I need you for when I have wings to fly?

-A foot is a complex piece of human anatomy that has 26 bones, 33 joints – of which 20 are actively articulated – and hundreds of muscles, tendons and ligaments.
+A foot is a complex piece of human anatomy that has 26 bones, 33 joints – of which 20 are actively articulated – and hundreds of muscles, tendons, and ligaments.
 No wonder that so many ailments can affect the foot!
 And shoes are often to blame.

 The Right Shoe for the Wrong Occasion

 The right shoe for the right occasion is what has led me to write this post.
 After a childhood of shoes that were more practical than pretty, I rebelled and excelled as a teenager (and later ) in choosing high-heeled pumps for forest walks, sandals for rainy days, and one pair of trainers for every attempt at sports.
-Of course — nature excursions, sports and any activities involving painful feet were not on my list of favourite things to do.
+Of course — nature excursions, sports and any activities involving painful feet were not on my list of favorite things to do.
 Well, that was my excuse at least!
 Until – Now!

 Footwear is like a Car

 Now I have discovered what a difference a shoe makes!
 With lifestyle changes come life-altering realizations in many forms.
 My shoes – along with almost everything else – have changed too!
 The right shoes for the right occasion make such a difference!
 It adds comfort, practicality, function, and these days (thankfully!) style.